Prerit1221/githubpractice/README.md

-this is purely made for practice purpose
+this is purely made for practice purpose.
+Let go!!